thorleifjacobsen/ctf/uithack-2022/rev_eng/fresh_coffee/README.md

 # Writeup

-Loaded the Keygen.class in Ghidra and found a "checkPassword" command
+Loaded the Keygen.class in Ghidra and found a `checkPassword` command

 ```java
 boolean checkPassword_java.lang.String_boolean(Keygen this,String param1)